 Join the Symphony of the Vines for the new concert season.
 Tickets are available online and at the door.
 Experience something new, profound, and powerful.
 Come participate and enjoy music with Symphony of the Vines for a music experience you’ll never forget…

 Daniel Baldwin’s music has been described as “epic,” “refreshingly beautiful,” “Gorgeous and moving,” and “beautifully inspired” by critics.
-Featuring concerts for horn, contrabassoon, piano, and cello.
+Featuring concertos for horn, contrabassoon, piano, and cello.

 - Matthew Morris, contrabassoon